VODAN-Development/RPIS/README.md

-FieldLab1 – Refugee Protection Data Entry Prototype
+Secure FAIR Refugee Protection Information System (RPIS)

-This repository contains a Streamlit-based prototype developed for the Data Science in Practice (FieldLab) course at Leiden University.
+This repository contains a Streamlit-based prototype developed for the Data Science in Practice.
 The prototype demonstrates how sensitive refugee protection data can be collected, transformed, and stored in a FAIR- and GDPR-aware manner using semantic technologies.

 The application provides a simple web interface for recording refugee protection incidents.
 Data entered through the interface is validated, mapped to a domain ontology (HDS Common Data Model), transformed into RDF, and stored in an AllegroGraph triplestore.
 The system is designed as a proof-of-concept and focuses on governance, data minimization, interoperability, and reproducibility rather than operational deployment.